DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   vip_public_cidr: 24              # The netmask of the public network.
   vip_public_nic: eth3             # The NIC used by the public network.

+  pacemaker_colocate_vips: False   # Put the public and management VIPs on the same host.

 Syslog-ng
 ---------